 The first banner looks fresh, but you will hardly pay attention to the value proposition they offer, while the second one looks classy, with stress on the text.
-Poor chances you will not notice the offer.
+The chances you will not notice the offer are very low.

-Any newsletter is a flight of imagination.
-You can add anything you wish.
-We also recommend adding seasonal pictures.
-That would make your message match the holiday spirit.
+Any newsletter design is a flight of imagination.
+You can add anything you like.
+We also recommend adding seasonal images.
+That would make your email match the holiday spirit.

-In this template, we decided to use a transparent snowflake.
+In this Christmas template, we decided to use a transparent snowflake.

-Transparent pictures help you make slight changes to your newsletter without changing the total design.
+Transparent images help you make slight changes to your newsletter without changing the total design.

 Please, take a look at the two examples below, and compare them:

-Almost impossible to read the read the offer on example 1, as the text is placed right on the products the company is promoting.
+It is almost impossible to read the offer on example 1, as the text is placed right on the products the company is promoting.

-Just a small detail on example 2, the transparent layer, makes it easy to read the text.
+Just a small detail on example 2, the transparent layer, makes it easy to read the offer.
 And as a bonus: you can still see the products the company is advertising.

-GIFs animated banners is a complex subject, and we have already discussed why we should use them in email newsletters.
-You may apply an image rollover effect to your banners, for more details please see our article as of August 11.
-Make them alive and animated.
+GIF-animated banner is a complex subject, and we have already discussed why we should use them in email newsletters.

 Test out your email

-No matter what kind of pictures you are using, no matter what size of them you apply, we strongly recommend testing your email before sending it out.
+No matter what kind of banners you are using for your email campaigns, we strongly recommend that you preview and test your email with our embedded testing tool prior to sending it out.